 This feature is only available for ShopKeep merchants on select pricing packages.

-The Shifts Summary gives an overview of cash flow during each shift.
+The Shifts Summary gives a read only overview of cash flow during each shift.
 This report includes opening/closing drawer amounts, drawer overages/shortages, and other related events affecting the cash drawer.

 Table of Contents